shineyzeina/partnersFinder/README.md

 # partnersFinder
 This is a typescript reactjs app that will allow you to filter partners from a json file.
 You can set your own coordinates and search for partners around you within a certain kilometers.
+It is based on type script and react js only.

 ## Available Scripts